Francisc17/portfolio/README.md

 ### [Interpretable Heart Disease ML Classifier](https://github.com/Francisc17/Heart-Disease-Interpretability-Research)

 An analysis of clinical data to predict heart disease in patients.

-**Technologies Used:**
+The solution focuses on creating an ML model capable of predicting the disease and showing how the algorithm arrived at its prediction. <br>

 <div>
     <img src="assets/check.png" alt="Checkmark" style="width: 15px; vertical-align: middle; margin-right: 5px;">
     <span style="font-weight: bold;">Pandas</span> - Data manipulation and analysis